AntonVanAssche/md-headers.nvim/.github/WIKI/Usage.md

 -   Press `Enter` on a heading to move the cursor to the corresponding heading in the main window.
 -   Press `Escape` or `q` to close the floating window.

-The window will also close automatically once you've selected a heading, optimizing your workflow.
+The popup window is designed to automatically close upon selecting a heading, streamlining your workflow.
+However, this behavior changes when the `popup_auto_close` option is configured as `false` in your settings file, preventing automatic closure.
+Refer to the [configuration](https://github.com/AntonVanAssche/md-headers.nvim/wiki/Configuration) page for additional details on this setting.

 # 3. Keybinding Recommendation